Multicultural community profiles

 - Easter Party

-- Portuguese-Timorese Club birthday party which is held annually on 27 July
+- Portuguese and Timorese Social Club birthday party which is held annually on 27 July

 - celebration of the National Day of Timor Leste on 20 May

 - celebration of the National Day of Portugal on 10 June

 - restaurant nights are held monthly or fortnightly when possible.

 All the above functions are held at the Portuguese and Timorese Social Club.
 Christmas is also an important celebration in the community but it is usually a family affair.

 The Portuguese and Timorese Social Club was established in 1977 and celebrated its 30th anniversary in 2007.